rackerm4/PsmTreeToSeq/README.md

     - behavior with high tree counts & full size

 ## Known issues
 - Newick trees raise an error when read with Seq-Gen. Every newick tree is converted into a nexus tree.
-All newick tree will be deleted.
+All newick trees will be deleted.
 - Following error:
 ```
 "_Maximum number of runs to execute in the event of prematurely-terminated simulations due to all